Ascension Surgical Scheduling MVP

 Additionally, there were a wide-range of stakeholders involved in this process, including surgeons, patients, schedulers, and nurses.
 So I had to nail down the steps that we could intervene.

-We need to reduce the MVP scope to prevent scope creep.
+"We need to scope down to avoid scope creep."

 MVP surgery scheduling process

 After we mapped out the task flow based on their traditional process, we identified four key stages throughout the journey.
-A one-stop surgical scheduling system that covers the surgery life cycle - allows clinical staff to request, view and monitor procedures.

 ITERATIONs